Kurunjang Secondary College

 Kurunjang Secondary College is a co-educational secondary school built in 1986, in Kurunjang, Victoria, Australia.

-The principal of the school is supported by 3 assistant principals.
-John Mitsinikos was appointed as Principal in July 2016, following the departure of Sandra Eglezos, who had been in post since 27 January 2009; assistant principals appointed were David Veale, Aylin Gökmen, and Tim Davey.
+The principal of the school is supported by three assistant principals.
+Aylin Gökmen was appointed as Principal in October 2023; assistant principals appointed are Melanie Hayward, Christopher Ronalds and Kelsey Ryan.

-The school's community partners include Kurunjang Primary, Melton Primary, Wedge Park Primary, Melton West Primary and many other Schools.
-The School also neighbours the Melton campus of Heathdale Christian College.
+The school's community partners include Kurunjang Primary, Melton Primary, Wedge Park Primary, Melton West Primary and many other schools.
+The school also neighbours the Melton campus of Heathdale Christian College.

 Curricular programmes

 VCE

 The Victorian Certificate of Education (VCE) is generally completed over a two-year period, but may be completed over an extended period.

 Students may select from over 30 studies or subjects.
 Each study is made up of at least four semester or half-year length units of study.
 Unit 1 and 2 are usually taken in year 11.
 Units 3 and 4 are usually taken in year 12.
 Units 1 and 2 may be taken separately but units 3 & 4 must be taken together as a sequence.
 Students can begin most studies at level 2 or 3 without having studied the previous unit.
 Over the two VCE years, most students will undertake 22 to 24 semester-length units.